jbsmith86/FacebookGroupCSV/README.md

 Type the following:
 python ./CreateCSV.py

-Follow the on screen prompts to enter the url of the Facebook group (you must be a memeber), your API key and a csv filename.
+Follow the on screen prompts to enter the url of the Facebook group (you must be a member), your API key and a csv filename.
 Your CSV file will be generated and placed in the same directory.

 Enjoy!